-To provide a safe alcohol-free environment for students and employees, Yellowstone College Prep prohibits alcoholic beverages on Yellowstone College Prep property at any time, and at all school-sanctioned activities occurring on or off Yellowstone College Prep property.
-If you are found to be intoxicated, you will be asked to leave the premises.
+To provide a safe alcohol-free environment for students and employees, Yellowstone College Prep prohibits alcoholic beverages on Yellowstone College Prep property at any time and at all school-sanctioned activities occurring on or off Yellowstone College Prep property.
+Visitors found to be intoxicated will be asked to leave the premises.
+Students found in possession or under the influence may result in an expulsion hearing.